Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/triple-secure.md

 ### Analyze the given files

-Let's start by looking at the given files.
+We start by looking at the given files.
 First the python script
 ```python
 #!/usr/bin/env python3